 Below are some of my vocal and instrumental chamber works.
-In addition to the score, I've provided an audio and/or video recording of performances of these pieces.
+In addition to the score and parts, I've provided an audio and/or video recording of performances of these pieces.
 Note: There are a few works below which may not include the parts.
-If you are interested in performing any of these works and would like the parts, email me and I will be glad to send them to you.
+If you are interested in performing any of these works, please email me and I will be glad to send them to you.
 All gratis, with some restrictions. (*See below.)

 Voice and Guitar

 Do not go gentle into that good night